nelsonic/node-cdn/README.md

 #### Testing with [Jasmine](http://pivotal.github.io/jasmine)

-For our *Unit Testing* http://pivotal.github.io/jasmine/ If you are *new* to using Jasmine I recommend you take the time to *learn it well* by going through the [CoffeeScript **Koans**](https://github.com/sleepyfox/coffeescript-koans) TTD/BDD Tutorials (time: 60 mins) and reading the CoffeeScript Cookbook section on [Testing with Jasmine](http://coffeescriptcookbook.com/chapters/testing/testing_with_jasmine)
+For our *Unit Testing* http://pivotal.github.io/jasmine/ If you are *new* to using Jasmine I recommend you take the time to *learn it well* by working through the following tutorials:

+- Basic intro to Jasmine: http://net.tutsplus.com/tutorials/javascript-ajax/testing-your-javascript-with-jasmine/
+- [CoffeeScript **Koans**](https://github.com/sleepyfox/coffeescript-koans) TTD/BDD Tutorials (time: 60 mins)
+- CoffeeScript Cookbook section on [Testing with Jasmine](http://coffeescriptcookbook.com/chapters/testing/testing_with_jasmine) (time: 30 mins)

 #### Primary Dependency: [Knox](https://github.com/LearnBoost/knox)

 The Knox module by [LearnBoost](https://www.learnboost.com/): https://github.com/LearnBoost/knox it is the most popular Amazon WebServices (AWS) Simple Storage System (S3) Module for NodeJS - read the examples on the module's GitHub page and then subtract all the superfluous "punctuation".

+## Stuck?

+If you get stuck or have any questions I'm here to help! [@nelsonic](https://twitter.com/nelsonic)

 ---
 #### Notes to Future-Self: